 Ways to show awareness:

 - Approach someone who is standing alone, shake her hand, and ask appropriate questions about her.
+Respond with comments to let her know you're actually listening to her.

 - Read the newspaper or listen to the news regularly so you can carry on a decent conversation about what is going on in the world.
-It is okay to state your opinion, but always listen to opposing views with respect.
+It is okay to state your opinion but always listen to opposing views with respect.

 - Pay attention to body language and know when it's time to change the subject or end the conversation.